AhmedKhairi1/Simple-Portfolio-design/README.md

 # Simple-Portfolio-design

 While preparing for the ECPC, I decided to take a small break and build something fun and expressive.
-This is a simple personal intro page built using only HTML and CSS no frameworks, no JavaScript, just clean markup and styling.
+This is a simple personal intro page built using only HTML, CSS ans JS, just clean markup and styling.

 ## 📌 What it includes
 - A short bio section